21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Exit popups should serve a valuable purpose.
 More specifically, they should incentivize a desired action.

 However, simply asking people to fork over their contact information doesn’t always work.
-People are tired with flooded inboxes, so many will only give up their emails if there’s something in it for them.
+People are tired of flooded inboxes, so many will only give up their emails if there’s something in it for them.

 A content upgrade could help.

-Alternatively, perhaps you want to increase time spent on your site.
+Alternatively, perhaps you want to increase the time spent on your site.
 You’re building brand awareness and establishing relationships with your visitors.

 Finally, you can always use exit-intent popups to advertise your products.
 Choose your flagship or best-selling product to highlight.
 Consider combining the advertisement with a discount, an offer for free shipping, or some other incentive.
 If it’s true, you can even warn visitors that you have limited stock, which creates urgency.